pweeks8/Active-Directory-BruteForce-Lab/README.md

 8. Splunk Universal Forwarder

-## Step 1: Create a network diagram for an eagle-eyed view of how everything will work.: <br/>
+## Step 1: Create a network diagram for an eagle-eyed view of how everything will work.
   ![gpedit](https://i.imgur.com/SpcKAxi.png)